 The GPIOs also have "pull-up" and "pull-down" modes.
 These modes can be useful when using the GPIO as an input connected to a switch since no external pull-up or pull-down resistor is needed.
 For instance, the GPIO can be set to pull up.
 Then when a switch connected between the GPIO and ground is open, reading the GPIO will return a "1".
 When the switch is closed, the input will return a "0".

-Pull-up/pull-down resistance values are approximately $5k\Omega$.
-Do not exceed current of 25 mA per GPIO.
+Pull-up/pull-down resistance values are approximately $5k\Omega735:40k$.
+Do not exceed current of 25 mA735:8 mA per GPIO 735: adds Tech Support phone # because more complicated.